 Genre: Poetry and drama

 Pages: 144 pages

-Sickle is a story, in the form of poetry, about a simple — but at the same time magnificent — life, about the universe books can open, and how a man who is bedridden can take part in discoveries in countries far away.
+Sickle is a story in the form of poetry, about a simple, yet magnificent life.
+About the universes within books and discovering countries far away through reading.
 It is a story about a time which no longer exists, but which is still recognisable.
-And it is the love story of Endre and Abelone — who finally create their own language so that they are able to speak together again.
+And it is the love story of Endre and Abelone — who finally create a common language to communicate again.

 The Brage Prize 2013